masoodfaisal/ml-workshop/docs/setup-v2.md

 Now you need to set up Superset to talk to our S3 and Kafka raw data via Trino - exposing the data via SQL.

-Login to OpenShift using the credentials your administrator gave you.
-Choose the Administration dropdown , navigate to Network -> Routes.
+In OpenShift, choose the Administration dropdown, navigate to Network -> Routes.
 Ensure the desired project is selected (ml-workshop in my case).
 Filter on the word Superset and open that route, by clicking on the URL as shown.

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/40-superset-1-route.png)